yucheol-choi/awesome-quantum-compiler/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/yucheol-choi/)

 ### Description
 As a student researching quantum compilers, I curate influential papers from top conferences and journals.
 I hope this collection supports your work as much as it supports mine.
-Let’s make a positive impact—[good together](https://youtu.be/E2vTXwQX1pE?si=z_tsjqj9T5hTD2rT) 😊
+Let’s make a positive impact 🙂

 ## Table of Contents